 I rode the bicycle.

 I moved the chair.

-A verb which has no object is called intransitive verb.
+A verb that has no object is called an intransitive verb.

 The book fell.

 Incomplete Verb (Auxiliary) Verb